50 Years of Leading with Love

 PFLAG drops the acronym to reflect its full inclusion

-In 2014, the organization officially changed its name from "Parents, Families, and Friends of Lesbians and Gays" to, simply, PFLAG.
-This change was made to accurately reflect PFLAG members, those PFLAG serves, and the inclusive work PFLAG has been doing for decades.
+In 2014, the organization officially changed its name, dropping the acronym "Parents, Families, and Friends of Lesbians and Gays" to become simply PFLAG, a name which--like the community it serves--cannot be broken apart.
+This also more accurately reflects PFLAGs members, those PFLAG serves, and the inclusive work PFLAG has been doing for decades.

 PFLAG programming expands